-This manual is primarily a reference manual for the Dveous®/HD user.
+This manual is primarily a reference manual for the Dveous/MX user.
 However, Sections 2 through 9 contain various "how-to's" that may be used as a tutorial for less experienced users.

-As an introduction to the Dveous/HD, Section 1 describes in general terms the function of each Control Panel element including the buttons, softkeys, soft-knobs, numeric keypad, LEDs, joystick and the user interface (menus).
+As an introduction to the Dveous/MX, Section 1 describes in general terms the function of each Control Panel element including the buttons, softkeys, softknobs, numeric keypad, LEDs, joystick and the user interface (menus).

-In Section 2 you will learn how to start up on the Dveous/HD, select sources, delegate and configure channels, use the joystick effectively and create a simple effect.
+In Section 2 you will learn how to start up on the Dveous/MX, select sources, delegate and configure channels, use the joystick effectively and how to create a simple effect.